Quasiregular mappings between equiregular SubRiemannian manifolds: Analytic foundations of quasiregular mappings

 Recall that for a continuous mapping $f:X\to Y$ between two metric spaces, the \textit{upper Lipschitz constant} $\Lip f(x)$ of $f$ at $x\in X$ is defined as

 Similarly, the \textit{lower Lipschitz constant} $\lip f(x)$ of $f$ at $x\in X$ is defined as

-The following simple lemma follows from the fact that an equiregular subRiemannian manifold $N$ is locally LLC. \begin{lemma} Let $f:M\to N$ be a continuous, discrete and open mapping.
+The following simple lemma follows from the fact that an equiregular subRiemannian manifold $N$ is locally linearly locally connected. \begin{lemma} Let $f:M\to N$ be a continuous, discrete and open mapping.
 Then for each $x\in M$, there exist a constant $C\geq 1$ and a radius $r_x>0$ such that for each $0<r\leq r_x$,